beefyfinance/beefy-docs/developers/deployed-contract-registry.md

 ## Timelock

 Strategy contracts are secured with timelocks.
-Vault contracts do not have timelocks, but the owner functions are restricted to upgrading strategies which has a built-in delay of 6 hours.
+Vault contracts do not have timelocks but the owner functions are restricted to only upgrading the strategy.
+Strategy upgrades have a built-in delay of 6 hours.

 * BSC (6 hours)
   * [0x8f0fFc8C7FC3157697Bdbf94B328F7141d6B41de](https://bscscan.com/address/0x8f0ffc8c7fc3157697bdbf94b328f7141d6b41de)